Kanjuruhan Stadium disaster: Background

-Football hooliganism has had a long history in Indonesia, with dozens of supporters killed since the 1990s.
-Several teams' fan clubs have so-called "commanders", and riot police units are present in many matches, with flares often being used to disperse rioting crowds invading the pitch.
-In 2018, riots at Kanjuruhan following a match between Malang's Arema and Persib Bandung had resulted in a fatality after riot police employed tear gas to disperse crowds.
+Football hooliganism has had a long history in Indonesia, with at least 95 football-related deaths between 2005 and 2018.
+Several teams' fan clubs have so-called "commanders", and riot police units are present at many matches, with flares often being used to disperse rioting crowds invading the pitch.
+In 2018, riots at Kanjuruhan following a match between Malang's Arema and Persib Bandung resulted in a fatality after riot police employed tear gas to disperse crowds.

-Although FIFA regulation 19b states that tear gas should not be used in stadiums by pitchside stewards or police, it is employed by Indonesian police riot units for securing football matches.
-FIFA regulations are optional when an association or confederation arranges an event by its own competition regulations.
-Therefore, the regulations may only serve as guidelines.
+Although FIFA regulation 19b states that tear gas should not be used in stadiums by pitchside stewards or police, Indonesian police riot units do make use of it to secure football matches.
+FIFA regulations are optional when an association or confederation arranges an event under its own competition regulations.
+The FIFA regulations therefore only serve as guidelines in those cases.

-Arema and Persebaya Surabaya, longstanding rival clubs as the Super East Java Derby, were scheduled to play a Liga 1 regular season match at Malang's 42,000-capacity Kanjuruhan Stadium on 1 October.
-Due to security concerns, police had requested that the match be held earlier in the afternoon at 15:30 WIB (08:30 UTC) instead of at 20:00 (13:00 UTC), and that only 38,000 people be allowed to spectate; however the request was not accepted by Liga 1 officials and match organisers, and 42,000 tickets were printed.
-Following police advice, however, tickets to the match were not provided for Persebaya supporters.
+Arema and Persebaya Surabaya, longstanding rival clubs at the Super East Java Derby, were scheduled to play a Liga 1 regular season match at Malang's 42,000-capacity Kanjuruhan Stadium on 1 October.
+Due to security concerns, police had requested that the match be held earlier in the afternoon at 15:30 WIB (08:30 UTC) instead of at 20:00 (13:00 UTC), and that only 38,000 people be allowed in the stadium.
+However, that request was not met by Liga 1 officials and match organisers, and 42,000 tickets were printed.
+Nevertheless, following police advice, Persebaya supporters – known as Bonek – received no tickets to the match.

-The Malang Police Chief had held a phone conversation with the Director of Operations of LIB, Sujarno, who said the match must still be held at night.
+The Malang Police Chief had held a phone conversation with the Director of Operations of LIB, Sujarno, who said the match still had to be held at night.